MichalOpoka/ecfr/cfr/title-25-Indians/chapter-I-Bureau-Indian-Affairs-Department-Interior/subchapter-I-Energy-Minerals/part-224-Tribal-Energy-Resource-Agreements-Under-Indian-Tribal-Energy-Development-Self-Determination-Act/subpart-B-Procedures-Obtaining-Tribal-Energy-Resource-Agreements/subjectgroup-ECFR817c0b3d92e9e8b-Application-Consultation-Meeting/section-224.60.md

-##### § 224.60 What will the Director provide to the tribe after the application consultation meeting? #####
+##### § 224.60 What will the Secretary provide to the Tribe after the application consultation meeting? #####

-Within 30 days following the meeting with the tribe, the Director will provide to the Designated Tribal Official a written report on the application consultation meeting.
-The report must include the Director's recommendations, if any, for revising the proposed TERA that was submitted as part of the tribe's application.
+Within 30 days following the meeting with the Tribe, the Secretary will provide to the Designated Tribal Official a written report on the application consultation meeting.
+The report must include the Secretary's recommendations, if any, for revising the proposed TERA that was submitted as part of the Tribe's application.